(A) Materials used in the drilling process shall meet the following requirements:

 (6) Screens shall be fitted with a solid cap at the bottom unless the bottom of the screen is joined to additional permanent primary or secondary casing.
 Screens that are placed by telescoping must have a sealed bottom cap.

-(L) Filter packs and formation stabilizer materials installed in the annular space of wells should consist of particles that are:
+(L) Filter packs and formation stabilizer materials installed in the annular space of wells shall consist of particles that are:

 (1) Ninety-five per cent siliceous in composition;

-(2) Smooth, uniform, well-rounded and free of foreign matter;
+(2) Smooth, uniform, and free of foreign matter;

 (3) Properly sized, washed and completely disinfected by liquid sodium hypochlorite prior to installation in the well; and